• Home

 When to Visit the Amalfi Coast Italy

-To experience the Amalfi Coast in its glory it’s best to visit the Amalfi Coast during the warmer months.
-You can take a swim in the Mediterranean, a boat ride along the stunning coastline, and catch a sunset in Positano.
 Peak tourism for this part of Italy is June through September so prices will be higher during that time, along with very crowded streets.
 Consider shoulder season for the best months to visit (September/ October or May) when the temperatures are still high enough to swim and the crowds are sparse.
-Finally, we visited the first week of October, and while the water was a bit cold temperatures we’re perfect beach weather.
+Finally, we visited the first week of October, and while the water was a bit cold temperatures we were in perfect beach weather.

 Best Things to Do on The Amalfi Coast